scrabbletank/farhome-rules/rulesdoc.md

 Change a creatures size, either doubling or reducing by half.
 When targeting an unwilling creature, they must make a Stamina save against your spellcasting.
 On fail, you choose if they are Enlarged or Reduced for the duration.
 This has no effect on Huge or larger creatures.

 - Enlarge: Your body doubles in all proportions, increasing your size by 1 level.
 You add 1 superior die to all strength skills, attacks and saves, and 1 terrible die to all dexterity skills, attacks and saves.
 Attacks you make deal an additional wound in damage.
-- Reduce: Your body halfs in all proportions, decreasing your size by 1 level.
+- Reduce: Your body halves in all proportions, decreasing your size by 1 level.
 You add 1 terrible die to all strength skills, attacks and saves, and 1 superior die to all dexterity skills, attacks and saves.
 Attacks you make replace all wounds dealt with wound dice.

 You may target an additional creature for every level cast above 3rd.
 All targets must either be Enlarged or Reduced.